 Over time, US-58 has carried colonists, settlers, and soldiers of both sides of the Civil War.
 It took tobacco, then cotton, peanuts, finished textiles, and furniture to market.
 More recently, cotton has returned, whilst the textiles, furniture, tobacco, and peanuts moved into the pages of history.
 Looking back at the changes over my own brief lifetime, I am impressed by the resilience of the people who work in Southside Virginia.

 Riding US-58 from one end to the other has stuck in my fancy for more than thirty years.
 It’s not a Michelin scenic drive.
 Southside Virginia is a blur out the window to the thousands of people riding north-south on Interstates 64, 95, 77, 81, and 85.
 Those concrete and asphalt rivers define the different regions between the cities of Portsmouth, Emporia, South Hill, South Boston, Danville, and Abingdon.
 I can understand why the Adventure Cycling Association and other touring/touristy organizations have never built a ride along the VA/NC border, why to this day there isn’t rail passenger service east-west, and why there are more prisons than parks.
-But I could satisfy my curiosity knowing that Daniel could drive out to retrieve me in a single day, even at the far end.
+But I could satisfy my curiosity knowing that my son, Daniel, could drive out to retrieve me in a single day, even at the far end.
 I would be on another planet, but not in different galaxy.
 And so, on Saturday, 17 April 2021, I set out.